18F/uswds-jekyll/_tutorials/plant-breeding.md

 ## Examining differential frequency of alleles visually and identifying peak genomic regions

 From this point, it may be worthwile to download your resultant compressed VCF file and then run processing and viewing programs locally.
-Alternatively, you can also use RStudio on Ceres as documented in the auxiliary section below ("Using Rstudio on Scinet CERES in 3 steps").
+Alternatively, you can also use RStudio on Ceres as documented in the auxiliary section below [Using Rstudio on Scinet CERES in 3 steps](#using-rstudio-on-scinet-ceres-in-3-steps).

 We focus on a QTL-seq analysis software called QTLSurge.
 Many others exist, such as [QTLseqr](https://github.com/bmansfeld/QTLseqr).
 Importantly, these other programs may not be completely compatible with the pipeline we have described above.

 QTLsurge is designed to be run under RStudio as a Shiny app and requires some dependent libraries.
-These are already installed on Ceres, so you can skip step 0 if working there:
+These are already installed on Ceres, so you can skip step 1 if working on Ceres:

-1. Install dependancies: [RStudio](https://www.rstudio.com/products/rstudio/download/) then, using Rstudio package manager, install zoo, ggplot2, and shiny libraries.
+1. Install dependencies: [RStudio](https://www.rstudio.com/products/rstudio/download/) then, using Rstudio package manager, install zoo, ggplot2, and shiny libraries.
 2. Download the programs: QTLsurge.R and vcf2freq.pl from [QTLsurge](https://github.com/USDA-ARS-GBRU/QTLsurge) and put in an appropriate folder.
 3. Open QTLsurge.R in RStudio
 4. Press "Run App" button
 5. If using a Windows machine (not Ceres), you may also have to [install Perl.](https://learn.perl.org/installing/windows.html)

 QTLsurge requires a tab delimited file containing chromosome ID in the first column, SNP location in the second column, high-bulk allele frequency in the third column, low-bulk allele frequency in the fourth column, deltaSNP (difference between high and low frequency) value in the fifth column, and cycle number in sixth column (see `test/test.freq`).
 Regardless of sign, all deltaSNP values are converted to absolute values for plotting and window calculation.

-A testing file (`test/test.freq`) is located on the github page.
+A testing file (`test/test.freq`) is located on the QTLsurge github page.
 This file demonstrates the required input format and can be used to test that your app is working correctly.

 Create such a file from the data produced above: